Courses

 1. Revenue expenditure: The nature of revenue expenditure is generally current or short-term.
 They are costs that the government must incur to carry out its daily operations.
 These costs are fully charged in the year they are incurred and are not depreciated over time.
 They might either be recurring or non-recurring.

-2. Capital Expenditure: Capital expenditures are one-time investments of money or capital made by a government for the aim of expanding in various sectors and businesses in order to create profits.
+2. Capital Expenditure: Capital expenditures are one-time investments of money or capital made by a government for the aim of expanding in various sectors and businesses to create profits.
 These funds are typically used to acquire fixed assets or assets with a longer lifespan.
 These include machinery, manufacturing equipment, and infrastructure-improvement equipment.
 These assets provide value to the government during their entire lifespan and may or may not have a salvage value.

 Budget Deficit: The amount by which a budget's expenditures exceed its revenue is referred to as a budget deficit.
 This deficit is a good indicator of the economy's financial health.